 The academy was founded as “The Christmas House” and was located in a small house in the Oakland Phoenix neighborhood.
 Rosie and Woody Schurz and community members renovated the home to make it a safe place for neighborhood children to receive music lessons.
 In honor of the founder’s vision and efforts the academy was renamed Rosie’s House: A Music Academy for Children in 2002.

-Rosie’s House began with 45 students and has since grown to a full-fledged music academy with over 360 students ages 5-18 benefitting from the power of music education each year.
-Offering private and group training for strings, woodwinds, brass, guitar, piano, and voice, Rosie’s House: A Music Academy for Children is a certified Institutional Member of the National Guild for Community Arts Education.
+Rosie’s House began with 45 students and has since grown to a full-fledged music academy with over 400 students ages 5-18 benefitting from the power of music education each year.
+Offering private and group training for strings, woodwinds, brass, guitar, piano, and ensembles training in Choir and Mariachi, Rosie’s House: A Music Academy for Children is a certified Institutional Member of the National Guild for Community Arts Education.

 Rosie’s House collaborates with other non-profit organizations in our endeavor to change young lives through music education.
 Recent collaborations include working with: